What are the Eligibility Requirements for Saltshaker Applicants?

 Contributions to the Saltshaker mission may be tax-deductible in the United States when handled as follows: Checks or money orders from contributors MUST be payable to Evangelical Friends Church of Mid-America (EFC-MAYM).
 This is the only way they can be tax deductible, with the exception of the check being written to your local church, then asking your local church to pass it on to EFC-MAYM.
 The team member’s name is NOT to appear on the check.
 All gifts eligible for tax-deduction consideration are donations to EFC-MAYM in the name of Saltshaker.
 Contributors whose gifts meet these guidelines will be provided a receipt for their tax-deductible contribution.
 As you are collecting the funds, please do not wait until all funds are collected before sending deposits to the yearly meeting office.
 Please send contributions on a weekly basis.
 You are not required to send the response forms to the office – keep those for your records so you can send thank you notes and other updates.
 Keep an excel list of email addresses for those donors who want to be updated while you are on your trip, and send that excel list of the email addresses, to Janet Penna at firstname.lastname@example.org no later than June 1st.

 Your deposit is due on the posted deadline in order to be considered a member of the team.

-All registration payments must be turned in by the posted deadline before the trip, unless other arrangements have been made with Matt Macy.
+All registration payments must be turned in by the posted deadline before the trip, unless other arrangements have been made with Adam Monaghan.